***On 3/13/20, this course was moved to an online format. See below for details.***

 This session sets the context for the rest of the agenda topics.
 It will begin with definitions that describe the dynamics of the Global Knowledge Economy and why what we face for the future is not the same as the recent past.
 Questions to be discussed will include: What is technology?
 What is a technology company?
 What are the significant changes in economic dynamics that we need to take into account in economic development?
 What major changes does all of this imply for economic developers and for regional economic strategies?

-This session will highlight a few tested incubation models for innovation, education, and economic development that have been applied around the world.
+This session will highlight the Ann Arbor SPARK programs that support entrepreneurship for innovation, education, and economic development.
 Specifically, course participants will learn about innovation-centered economic and business development models and how EDOs can work with local and regional research facilities to facilitate job creation.
+It will be followed by a facilitated discussion with the participants.

 In this session, the participants will explore in greater depth all the ways in which community colleges, universities, medical and other research institutions are playing (or should play) critical roles in any regional TLED strategy.
 This session will also address the issue of what to do in the absence of these types of institutions.